gciruelos/py2lang/README.md

-lang2py
+py2lang
 =======

-A translator from several programming languages to Python.
+A translator from Python to multiple programming languages.

+----Planned----